 Well, don’t worry, we are here to help!
 We know that reading laundry symbols can be like reading another language, so we’ve put together all laundry symbols and their meaning so that you can wash your clothes like never before.

 Read on for our essential laundry symbols guide and expert tips.

 What are laundry symbols and where to find them?

 Laundry symbols were designed to help increase the lifespan of our clothes and can be found on the labels of your clothes and fabrics.
 As laundry is done all around the world, the industry created five basic washing instruction symbols to make it easier for everyone to follow.
 Once you master these five basic shapes you will become a laundry professional in no time!

-So before we get started, make sure to double check your fabric labels for instructions because each fabric will have a different instruction and we all know that when we get stains on our clothes we want to act quickly to remove all stains. especially those made by spilling wine.
+So before we get started, make sure to double check your fabric labels for instructions because each fabric will have a different instruction and we all know that when we get stains on our clothes we want to act quickly to remove all stains especially those made by spilling wine

-HOW TO WASH: Learning the washing machine symbols
+How to wash?
+Decode the washing machine symbols

 Meanwhile, the wash cycle is indicated by a washtub with horizontal lines underneath it, with each line representing a different cycle.

 - One line = Machine wash, permanent press cycle

 - Two lines = Gentle cycle